The highlight of the Bardia National Park Safari –

 Bardiya National Park Covers 968 sq. m of the area, it was established in 1969 as a Royal Hunting Reserve, then it was 368 sq. and later with the coverage of whole Babai Valley, it was named Chitwan National Park.
 Chitwan National Park is 600 Km west of Kathmandu and in the mid-far western region in the eastern bank of Karnali River.
-In this national park, more than 30 different mammals, over 300 species of resident and migratory birds and many reptiles and fishes have been sharing it as their home.
+In this national park, more than 30 different mammals, over 300 species.
+Likewise resident and migratory birds and many reptiles and fishes have been sharing it as their home.
 Sightseeing with beautiful scenery of Kathmandu free tour visiting old heritage site in Kathmandu with durbar squares, stupas, and oldest temples find the religious tolerance between Hinduism and Buddhism.
 You can also do Chitwan National Park Jungle safari which is a bit close to Kathmandu

-Also, Bardiya National Park is the quietest and largest protected area of Terai region.
+Similarly, Bardiya National Park is the quietest and largest protected area of Terai region.
 This national park is covered with the thick presence of Sal trees and grasses.
-Bardiya national park preserves some of the endangered species like rhinoceros, wild elephant, tigers, swamp deer, crocodiles, Gangetic dolphins and black bucks.
+Bardiya national park preserves some of the endangered species like rhinoceros, wild elephant, tigers, swamp deer, crocodiles, Gangetic dolphins, and black bucks.

 1. How difficult is trek to Everest Panorama and how can we prepare?

 Trekking to Everest Panorama is an easy trek as compared to others.
 And our company also provides well skilled guides and potters to help you during the trek.
 People with weak ankles, lungs, hearts problems may suffer more difficulty on trekking.
 Well preparation is needed for every trek.

 2. What about safety measurements and altitude sickness do the guides and porters have their insurance in Everest Panorama trek?